RDFLib/prez/docs/development.md

 #### 1. Endpoint Nodeshapes:

+Design:

+Whilst the property shapes used with endpoint nodeshapes use generic SHACL mechanisms to check the classes of related nodes reached by specified predicates, the following specific design is used with the default endpoints and is generally recommended as the way to design endpoint nodeshapes for hierarchical data in Prez.
+Using other designs is possible, but may lead to unexpected results.
+The SHACL parsing in Prez is limited to "just enough" to support the relevant features.

+- Top level endpoint definitions should include a property shape declaring their relation to their immediate children using `sh:path` (if there is a second level endpoint), and the classes of these children using `sh:or` with multiple `sh:class` statements, or just a single `sh:class` statement if there is only one class of child.
+- Second level endpoint definitions should include a property shape declaring their relation to their immediate parent using `sh:path` and the class of this parent using `sh:class`.
+(This should prevent the appearance of top level catalogs at the second level and vice versa.)
+- Third level and further endpoint definitions should include property shapes declaring their relation to all parents in the URL path using `sh:path`.
+That is, there should be a property shape for each "parent" relation, e.g. one for the direct parent, another with a sequence path of length two for the "grandparent", etc., each with a `sh:class` statement specifying the class of the relevant parent

 Considerations:

 1. Class of objects to list (e.g. for /catalogs, list all items of class dcat:Catalog)